skip to main content

 Article by Adam Fenster

-What Medical Billing and Coding Is
+What Is Medical Billing and Coding?
+Taking a Closer Look

 Although some healthcare organizations hire both medical billers and medical coders, others hire one person to perform both functions.
 This person is titled a medical biller and coder.